dotnet/csharplang/proposals/inheritdoc.md

 <!-- One paragraph explanation of the feature. -->

+This feature allows members to inherit documentation from other members, either in whole or in part.

 ## Motivation
 [motivation]: #motivation

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome? -->

+This feature reduces the need to copy/paste documentation comments over time.
+The primary advantages of the feature relate to overall maintainability of software.
+With fewer duplicates of documentation, the process for updating documentation in response to a change in the source code is simplified.

 ## Detailed design
 [design]: #detailed-design